MarkZ1966github/company_info_finder/README.md

 ## Features

-- Search for any company by name
+- Search for any company by name and website URL
 - View detailed company information including:
   - Current and past leadership
   - Financial performance trends